xaxis-code/SatellitePolicy/README.md

 Copilot Satellite has been built to help with this—to make programmatic media trading at Xaxis less tedious and more strategic for Copilot users.

-As a web browser extension that can access Copilot and DSP information in real-time, Copilot Satellite is in a unique position to assist with many of the repetitive and detail-intensive trader activities that are executed across one or multiple web-based platforms simultaneously.
+As a web browser extension that can access Copilot information in real-time, Copilot Satellite is in a unique position to assist with many of the repetitive and detail-intensive trader activities that are executed across one or multiple web-based platforms simultaneously.

 #### Why does Copilot Satellite collect data?

-In order to enable the Copilot Links functionality, Copilot Satellite must gather your Copilot User ID to be able to identify your specific DSP line items and their attached Copilot Strategies and create hyperlinks.
+In order to enable the Copilot Links functionality, Copilot Satellite must gather your Copilot User ID to be able to identify your specific DSP line items, their attached Copilot Strategies, and to create hyperlinks.

 To provide useful, time-saving features for repetitive tasks in general, Copilot Satellite must have a means of “knowing” what activities you are trying to do.
 For this reason, Copilot Satellite collects data